-Double-layer, 1-way sift design lets sand and dirt filter out.
+Double-layer, 1-way sift design lets particles filter out.
 Fabric is a double-layer weave made from polyethylene.
 Attaches to the ground with D-rings.
 Easy to wipe.
 Dries easily.
 Available in a variety of colors and sizes.

-Texture is a little rough for lying and sitting compared to traditional beach blankets.
+Texture is a little rough for lying and sitting.

 Polypropylene weave with anti-fray fabric edging.
 Choice of colors and sizes.
 Durable.
 Resists mildew.
 Convenient carry handles.
 Pockets on both sides.
 Cleans easily with soap and water.
 Lightweight.
 Folds up compact.

-Sand easily brushes off the dry nylon parachute fabric.
+Easily brush off the dry nylon fabric.
 Measures 9 by 10 feet.
 Folds up to 4 by 8 inches.
-Water repellent and anti-heat absorbing.
-Secure with sand or other weights in corner pockets.
+Water-repellent and anti-heat-absorbing.
+Secure with weights in corner pockets.
 Choice of colors.
 Washable.
 Comes with stakes for securing.
 Very packable.

 Anchor loops can break, especially if you trip over a stake.
-Does not filter sand like mesh.
+Does not filter like mesh.

 Challenging to fold and fasten shut.
 Food can get ground into surface.

-Dual-layer mesh lets sand filter through top and away from sitting surface.
+Dual-layer mesh lets particles filter through top and away from sitting surface.
 Folds into a small carry bag.
 Secure with anchors.
 Lightweight.
 Easy to wipe, wash, and dry.
-Works best on flat sand.
+Works best on flat surfaces.

 A little scratchy.
-Manufacturer recommends pairing with a beach towel for additional comfort sitting or lying down.
+Manufacturer recommends pairing with a towel for additional comfort sitting or lying down.

 In your quest for the perfect beach trip, you’ve loaded up on only the best in beach toys, coolers, and umbrellas.
 Why would you short yourself by selecting just any old beach blanket?